 By Christopher P. Scanlon

-Christopher P. Scanlon represents the South District on the Buffalo Common Council.
+Christopher P. Scanlon is the South District member of the Buffalo Common Council.